rplasc/songwriting-assistant/README.md

 - You type a lyric line into the editor
 - After a short debounce (~150 ms), the active line is sent to the NestJS gateway over WebSocket along with the draft's language
-- The gateway forwards to the FastAPI NLP service, which routes to the English or Spanish pipeline based on the request
+- The gateway forwards to the FastAPI NLP service, which routes to the English or Spanish pipeline
 - Syllable counts and rhyme suggestions stream back to the UI in real time
-- Drafts are persisted through the gateway's REST API and restored on reload, language and all
+- Drafts are persisted through the gateway's REST API and restored on reload

-## Current features
+## Features

 ### Writing & analysis

 - **Live syllable count** — total for the active line, broken down per word, with italicized estimates for words missing from the dictionary
-- **Rhyme suggestions** — perfect/near for English, consonant/asonante for Spanish, ranked and labeled in the local vocabulary
+- **Rhyme suggestions** — perfect/near for English, consonant/assonant for Spanish, ranked by frequency and labeled
 - **Rhyme-mode toggle** — switch between strict and loose matching from the editor header
+- **Draft analysis** — on-demand structural review of the full draft: rhyme scheme, cadence patterns, and repetition signals per section
 - **Real-time WebSocket transport** — analysis updates as you write, with HTTP fallback available
 - **Stale-response protection** — only the result for the line you're currently on is shown
 - **Error resilience** — transport failures surface a quiet status message without breaking the editor

-### Bilingual support (Current Phase)
+### Bilingual support

 - **Per-draft language** — choose English or Español from the editor header; the choice persists with the draft
-- **Language-aware analysis** — Spanish lines route through Spanish phonology and rhyme rules; English keeps its CMU-based pipeline untouched
+- **Language-aware analysis** — Spanish lines route through Spanish phonology and rhyme rules; English keeps its CMU-based pipeline
 - **Localized empty states and copy** — the UI speaks in the language you're writing in
-- **Honest tonal split** — Phase 3 deliberately scopes to single-language drafts; mixed-language line detection is out of scope for this phase

 ### Drafts

-- **Auto-save** - debounced server-side persistence; status shown in the header
+- **Auto-save** — debounced server-side persistence; status shown in the header
-- **Recent drafts menu** - load, switch between, and delete saved drafts
+- **Recent drafts menu** — load, switch between, and delete saved drafts
 - **Manual save** and **offline retry** for when the gateway is unreachable

 ### Layout

-- **Responsive** - editor and analysis panels sit side by side on desktop, stack on mobile
+- **Responsive** — editor and analysis panels sit side by side on desktop, stack on mobile
-- **Reduced-motion aware** - transitions collapse when the user opts out
+- **Reduced-motion aware** — transitions collapse when the user opts out

-## Planned (future phases)
+## Planned

-- **Mixed-language intelligence** - line-by-line language detection for code-switched lyrics
+- Mixed-language intelligence — line-by-line language detection for code-switched lyrics
-- **Rhyme scheme tracking** - highlight end-words by rhyme family across the full lyric sheet
+- Rhyme scheme tracking — highlight end-words by rhyme family across the full lyric sheet
-- **Meter and stress patterns** - visualize where stresses fall against a chosen meter
+- Meter and stress patterns — visualize where stresses fall against a chosen meter
-- **Multi-document project management** - organize drafts by song and section
+- Multi-document project management — organize drafts by song and section
-- **Collaborative presence** - real-time co-writing with another person in the same document
+- Collaborative presence — real-time co-writing with another person in the same document
-- **Version history** - restore prior states of a draft
+- Version history — restore prior states of a draft
-- **Account and auth** - personal workspace with login
+- Account and auth — personal workspace with login
-- **Mobile App** - write lyrics locally through a native app
+- Mobile app — write lyrics locally through a native app

 ## Running locally